Enhancing disorder-free localization through dynamically emergent local symmetries: Experimental proposal

 We study the quench dynamics for a system of $L=4$ matter sites and $L=4$ gauge links with periodic boundary conditions using exact diagonalization.
-The system is initialized in the gauge-(non)invariant product state~$\ket{\psi_0^x}$ ($\ket{\psi_0^z}$), shown in Fig.~\eqref{fig:InitialStates}, and then time-evolved under Hamiltonian~(\ref{eq:micH}) in the limit of weak driving~$\Omega/V= 1/3$.
+The system is initialized in the gauge-(non)invariant product state~$\ket{\psi_0^x}$ ($\ket{\psi_0^z}$), shown in Fig.~\ref{fig:InitialStates}, and then time-evolved under Hamiltonian~\eqref{eq:micH} in the limit of weak driving~$\Omega/V= 1/3$.
 In an experimental setup, the initial states can be prepared by rotating individual qubits into the product states $\ket{r}$ or $(\ket{g}+\ket{r})/\sqrt{2}$ at time~$t=0$.
+Explicitly, the initial states take the form

 In Fig.~\ref{fig:RydbergScheme}(d), the temporally nonaveraged imbalance~\cite{Choi2016} $(\mathcal{I}_L - \mathcal{I}_R)/(\mathcal{I}_L + \mathcal{I}_R)$ is plotted using experimentally realistic parameters~\cite{Bernien2017}.
 Here, $\mathcal{I}_L$ ($\mathcal{I}_R$) measures the occupation of matter sites on the left, $j=1,2$, (right, $j=3,4$) half of the system (see Fig.~\ref{fig:InitialStates}).
-The proposed scheme clearly shows a localization of the domain wall for the gauge-noninvariant superposition state $\ket{\psi^z_0}$ while the gauge-invariant initial state $\ket{\psi^x_0}$ quickly delocalizes the domain wall across the entire system, leading to a vanishing imbalance.
+The proposed scheme clearly shows a localization of the domain wall for the gauge-noninvariant superposition state $\ket{\psi^z_0}$ while the gauge-invariant initial state $\ket{\psi^x_0}$ quickly delocalizes the domain wall across the entire system, leading to a vanishing imbalance in congruence with thermalization.